-Spain passes bill granting amnesty to Catalan separatists
+Spain passes bill granting amnesty to Catalan secessionists

 “Forgiveness is stronger than resentment,” said Spanish Prime Minister Pedro Sanchez after the bill was passed.

-Sanchez had put forward the amnesty proposal in exchange for support in parliament from Catalan separatist parties enabling him to stay on as prime minister after an inconclusive election last year.
+Sanchez had put forward the amnesty proposal in exchange for support in parliament from Catalan secessionist parties enabling him to stay on as prime minister after an inconclusive election last year.

 The new law paves the way for the return of independence figurehead Puigdemont, leader of Together for Catalonia (JxCat), one of the parties that had backed Sanchez’s coalition government.